AvaProtocol/OAK-docs/_docs/delegation-user.md

 ## How to stake TUR
 This guide provides links and instructions for staking by delegating an existing Turing Network collator.
 See [Collator Overview](https://docs.oak.tech/docs/collators/) for instructions on setting up your own collator.

-_Please exercise caution when following links to external resources that are not maintained or tested by the OAK Network team!_
+_Please exercise caution when following links to external resources that are not maintained or tested by the Ava Protocol team!_

 ## Which wallet are you using?